-2.11.3 School Closings
+2.9.3 School Closings

 In the event of dangerous weather conditions or other emergencies, HSES may cancel or delay the opening of school, or close early.
-Such announcements will be posted on the website, reported through news media such as major television stations, and sent via email and/or text through the FACTS Parent Alert system.
-For this reason, it is important that parents notify HSES of changes to their contact information.
-Parents are urged to exercise their own judgment about safety conditions in their areas when determining whether to attempt to drive to school.
+Such announcements will be sent via email and/or text through the FACTS Parent Alert system.
+For this reason, it is important that parents keep their contact information up-to-date in FACTS.